Gradient-Free Score-Based Sampling Methods with Ensembles: Introduction

 \subsection{Related Work}

-This paper builds upon existing research in stochastic processes, particularly focusing on the integration of Schrödinger-Föllmer approaches and particle and ensemble methods in computational physics (see, for example, \citet{reich2019data} or \citet{calvello2022ensemble} for recent overviews).
+This paper builds upon existing research in stochastic processes, particularly focusing on the integration of Schrödinger-Föllmer approaches and particle and ensemble methods in computational physics (see, for example, \cite{reich2019data} or \cite{calvello2022ensemble} for recent overviews).
 Recent contributions adjacent to this area also include the work by \citet{boffi2023probability} on the probability flow solution of the Fokker-Planck equation and the study by \citet{bunne2022recovering} on recovering stochastic dynamics through Gaussian Schrödinger bridges.
 Further, \citet{dai2012global} explored aspects of global optimization using Schrödinger-Föllmer diffusion. \citet{huang2021schrodinger} and \citet{jiao2021convergence} provided an initial analysis of the error and convergence properties of Schrödinger-Föllmer samplers in non-convex settings and introduced ideas this work was inspired by.
 Building on this, \citet{zhang2022path} and \citet{vargas2023bayesian} demonstrated the use of neural networks to improve the efficiency of Föllmer drift estimates in high-dimensional settings, and \citet{debortoli2023diffusion} related the Schrödinger-Föllmer perspective to score-based generative models.
-In the area of ensemble-based gradient-free sampling techniques, Ensemble Kalman Inversion (EKI; e.g., \citet{schillings2017convergence}, Ensemble Kalman Sampling (EKS; \citet{garbuno2020interacting}), and related variants have been developed to address situation where gradients are unavailable.
+In the area of ensemble-based gradient-free sampling techniques, Ensemble Kalman Inversion (EKI; \cite{schillings2017convergence}), Ensemble Kalman Sampling (EKS; \cite{garbuno2020interacting}), and related variants have been developed to address situation where gradients are unavailable.
 See \citet{chada2022review} or the aforementioned \citet{calvello2022ensemble} for overviews.
+Furthermore, ensemble based adaptive importance sampling techniques, such as the ensemble transport methods developed by \citet{cotter2019ensemble}, share conceptual similarities with our approach by utilizing the statistics of the current particle ensemble to dynamically construct more effective importance sampling distributions or transport steps.